shinnasa/TestGit/README.md

 # TestGit
-This is my first repository
+This is my first repository.
+I am learning how to use git.